microsoft/LabanotationSuite/MSRAbotSimulation/README.md

 ![LabanotationSuite_Gesture_File_selection.png](docs/LabanotationSuite_Gesture_File_selection.png)

 ### staticElbow
-The fixed elbow joint of the MSRAbot physical robot can be modeled by checking the staticElbow box.
+The fixed elbow joint of the MSRAbot physical robot can be modeled or ignored by checking the staticElbow box.
+This enforces a movement constraint to the model that matches a physical MSRAbot device.
+A humanoid stick figure model does not have this constraint.

 **Note:** If the following showHelpers checkbox is also set, the unconstrained humanoid skeletal model may follow different paths than the MSRAbot model.

 ### showHelpers

-The skeletal complonents of a humanoid stick figure model can be viewed by checking the showHelpers box and adjusting the opacity of the MSRAbot model.
+The skeletal components of a humanoid stick figure model can be viewed by checking the showHelpers box and adjusting the opacity of the MSRAbot model.

 ![LabanotationSuite_Static_Elbow.png](docs/LabanotationSuite_Static_Elbow.png)